jaanga/cookbook/video-folding-polygons/readme.md

 Demo: http://jaanga.github.io/cookbook/video-folding-polygons/r1/video-folding-polygons-pixelated.html
 Question: can you make a video with holes in it?
 This app shows the answer is 'yes!'
-The fun this is the array that is used to layout the position of the holes.
-See below.
-You can see that the array is laid out as 20 x10 grid
+The fun thing here is the array that is used to layout the position of the holes.
+See below - if you look carefuly you can see the word 'Art' spelled out.
+Now is that the Art I had lunch with or is it that thing that people do with chemicals and brushes?
+Who knows.

-- just as  the cubes in the grid are laid out.
+You can see that the array is laid out as 20 x10 grid - just as  the cubes in the grid are laid out.
 A 1 indicates inserting the cube.
 A 0 indicates leaving the cube out.
 I enjoyed this cute, ever so simple 'Art'istic method for creating a 'pixelated' video.

 		var pixels = [